MySQL on Linux

 Step 1: Update Package List

-First, update the package list to ensure you have the latest information about available packages:
+Update the package list to ensure you have the latest information about available packages:

 sudo apt update